Symphony of Ages

 - Wound That Will Not Heal: Ashe's wound from when the F'dor attacked, until later in the first trilogy.

 - Schedule Slip: The Assassin King, Book 6 overall and the first book of the second trilogy, (following two intermediate books) was released in 2006.
-After seven years without even a hint of the follow-up in sight, Book 7 is finally rumored to be scheduled for an August, 2013 release.
+After seven years without even a hint of the follow-up in sight, Book 7 was finally released in June, 2014.